kent-map/kent/17c/17c-robert-plot.md

 <param ve-entity eid="Q5774502" aliases="Historiographer Royal">
 <param ve-entity eid="Q1230771" aliases="Thomas Shadwell">

 Born in 1640 in Borden, Kent to Robert and Rebecca, née  Patenden, Robert Plot was educated at Wye Free School and Magdalen Hall, University of Oxford, now Hertford College.
+Although he spent much of his career in Oxford, as a student, then an academic, Plot retired to Kent in 1690, where he lived with his wife and sons until his death in 1696.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/c/cd/Portrait_of_Robert_Plot_D_D_by_Sylvester_Harding.jpg" label="Robert Plot by Sylvester Harding, Public domain, via Wikimedia Commons">

 ## Career and positions of note